chmike/securecookie/README.md

 This package provides functions to encode and decode secure cookie values.

-A secure cookie has its value encryted with a MAC so that the value can be autenticated when decoded.
-The encryption and authentication allows to stone sensible information in the cookie that can be accessed by a simple decryption.
+A secure cookie has its value encryted along with a MAC so that the value can be autenticated when decrypted.
+This allows to store sensible informations in the cookie that can be accessed by decoding it.

-It it then possible to store the sequentially assigned user record ID, the user role and and expires date.
-The remote user wont be able to see or modify that information.
+For instance, it is then possible to store the sequentially assigned user record ID, the user role and an value expire date.
+The remote user won't be able to see or modify that information.

-The main benefit is that this information becomes available in the backend request handler without accessing a shared and persistent storage.
+The main benefit is that the information becomes available in the backend request handler without accessing a shared and persistent storage.
 This avoids a significant source of latency when the server is loaded.

-Another benefit is that some reguest handlers on the server side may become fully stateless since the state is safely stored in the cookie and transmitted with each request.
+Another benefit is that some request handlers may become fully stateless since the state can be safely stored in the cookie and transmitted with each request.

 **Warning:** Because this package impacts security of web applications, it is critical and still need reviews to be production ready.
-Feedback is welcomed.
+Feedback is welcome.

 ## Installation